Emanuel-san/Mortage-web/README.md

 ## Running the app

 ### Before you start
-After cloning the repository you will have to do an initial packaging except if you run it in your IDE. </br>You can either do it by using maven CLI command `mvn package` if you have it installed or your IDE maven packing tool.
+After cloning the repository you will have to do an initial packaging except if you're running it in your IDE. </br>You can either do it by using maven CLI command `mvn package` if you have it installed or your IDE maven packing tool.

-### IDE
-Start your favourite IDE and run `MortgageWebApplication.java`.

 ### JAR